bemson/salt/README.md

 // do something after a flow stops traversing it's program states D.onStop = function () {
   var pkg = this, // alias the function scope
-    flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex], // the current state - customized according to it's init method target = pkg.states[flow.targetIndex]; // the target state - customized according to it's init method console.log('Stopped at "',current.name,'", and ', (target ? 'done' : 'incomplete'));
+    flow = pkg.flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex]; // the current state - customized according to it's init method console.log('Stopped at "', current.name, '", and', (flow.targetIndex > -1 ? 'there is further to go!' : 'there is no where to go!'));
 };

 // do something after a flow reaches it's target state in it's program D.onFinish = function () {
   var pkg = this, // alias the function scope
-    flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex]; // the current state - customized according to it's init method console.log('Reached the state "',current.name,'"');
+    flow = pkg.flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex]; // the current state - customized according to it's init method console.log('Reached the state "', current.name, '"');
 };

 // do something when states are traversed - as each flow navigates it's program D.onTraverse = function (moveInt) {
   var pkg = this, // alias the function scope
-    state = pkg.states[flow.currentIndex], // the current state (being traversed)
-    msg = "Traversing ";
+    flow = pkg.flow, // the internal api for accessing the flow state = pkg.states[flow.currentIndex], // the current state (being traversed) msg = "Traversing ";
   switch (moveInt) {